Chrisadams777/Smart-card-interaction-GUI/README.md

 •	Tkinter
 •	pyscard (for smart card communication)
 # Installation
-1. Clone the repository
+1. Clone the repository:

 git clone https://github.com/Chrisadams777/Smart-card-interaction-GUI.git
-2. Go to the file
+2. Go to the file:

 cd smart-card-interaction-gui
-3. Install required Python packages: pip install -r requirements.txt
+3. Install required Python packages:

+pip install -r requirements.txt
 4. Run the application:

 python smart_card_gui.py
 # Contribution
 Contributions are welcome!
 Please fork the repository and create a pull request for any new features, bug fixes, or improvements.